-June 15 for Fall Semester, October 15 for Spring Semester, March 15 for Summer Semester
+March 15 for Fall Semester, October 15 for Spring Semester.

-For more information contact The Office of Graduate Admission at 440 646 8119 or graduateadmissions @ursuline.edu.
+Please note that these are the priority deadlines.
+We accept and admit students on a rolling basis throughout each semester.
+For more information contact The Office of Graduate Admission at 440 646 8119 or graduateadmissions@ursuline.edu.